makersacademy/side-project-challenge/README.md

 So that I can make different things,
 I want to be able to view craft project suggestions.

+So that I can see new projects added,
+I want to see all projects in reverse chronological order.
 ```

 ## Instructions